Articles

 Dimension M2.7 M3 Real-world impact

-Context window 204,800 tokens 1,000,000 tokens Can process full-length documents in one go—no chunking required
+Context window 204,800 tokens 1,000,000 tokens Can process full-length documents end-to-end—no chunking required

-Modality support Text only (optimized for language & tool reasoning) Text + images + video + desktop No need to switch models for multimodal tasks
+Modality support Text-only (optimized for language/tool reasoning) Text + images + video + desktop No need to switch models for multimodal tasks

 How to decide whether to migrate: